-Colorado School of Mines offers post-baccalaureate programs leading to the awarding of Graduate Certificates, Professional Masters degrees, thesis and non-thesis Master of Science and Master of Engineering degrees, and Doctor of Philosophy degrees.
+Colorado School of Mines offers post-baccalaureate programs leading to the awarding of Graduate Certificates, Professional Master degrees, thesis and non-thesis Master of Science degrees, non-thesis Master of Engineering degrees, and Doctor of Philosophy degrees.
 This section describes these degrees and explains the minimum institutional requirements for each.
 Students may apply to, and be admitted in, multiple graduate degrees simultaneously.
 In this case, a student may use the same graduate course credits to satisfy the degree requirements for each degree.

+Course credits may never be applied toward more than two graduate degrees.

-Students enrolled simultaneously in two Masters degree programs may double count up to half of the course credits required for the Masters degree program with the smallest course credit hour requirement toward both degree programs.
-Students simultaneously enrolled in a Masters degree and Doctoral degree may double count course credits toward each degree without limit.
-Course credits, however, may never be applied (i.e., double counted in the case of concurrent degree enrollment or used as transfer credit in the case of sequential degree enrollment) toward more than two graduate degrees.
+Students enrolled simultaneously and sequentially in two Master degree programs may double count up to half of the course credits required for the Master degree program with the smallest course credit hour requirement toward both degree programs.

+Students simultaneously and sequentially enrolled in a Master degree and Doctoral degree may double count course credits toward each degree without limit.